 Combination bronchodilator therapy.
-Although monotherapy with long-acting $\beta_2$ -agonists appears to be safe, combining bronchodilators with different mechanisms and durations of action may increase the degree of bronchodilation for equivalent or lesser side effects.
-For example, a combination of a short-acting $\beta_2$ -agonist and an anticholinergic produces greater and more sustained improvements in FEV1 than either drug alone and does not produce evidence of tachyphylaxis over 90 days of treatment126,147,148 (Evidence A).
-In a large study, combination therapy compared to tiotropium showed no difference in exacerbation rate although more patients randomized to combination treatment completed the study.

-The combination of a $\beta_2$ -agonist, an anticholinergic, and/ or theophylline may produce additional improvements in lung function126,146-151 and health status.
+Although monotherapy with long-acting β_2 -agonists appears to be safe^{411,412}, combining bronchodilators with different mechanisms and durations of action may increase the degree of bronchodilation for equivalent or lesser side effects440.
+For example, a combination of a short-acting β_2 -agonist and an anticholinergic produces greater and more sustained improvements in FEV1 than either drug alone and does not produce evidence of tachyphylaxis over 90 days of treatment^{126,147,148} (Evidence A).
+In a large study, combination therapy that includes a long-acting inhaled bronchodilator/anti-inflammatory combination (salmeterol/fluticasone propionate)441 compared to the long-acting bronchodilator (tiotropium) showed no difference in exacerbation rate although more patients randomized to combination treatment completed the study425.
+The combination of a β_2 -agonist, an anticholinergic, and/ or theophylline may produce additional improvements in lung function^{126,146-151} and health status^{126,152}.
 Increasing the number of drugs usually increases costs, and an equivalent benefit may occur by increasing the dose of one bronchodilator when side effects are not a limiting factor.
 Detailed assessments of this approach have not been carried out.